Street Fighter V: Street Fighter V: Type Arcade

 During Tokyo Game Show 2018's Street Fighter V tournament prize ceremony event, Capcom's Yoshinori Ono announced that the game would get an actual arcade release exclusively in Japan in 2019, named Street Fighter V: Type Arcade.
 This version has USB ports on its sides, allowing players to use their own controllers, and features online support for players to link their Capcom Fighters Network account.
 This version also features time-limited events, Arcade Mode and Training Mode.
 In June 2020, a new game mode named Boss Rush was announced for Street Fighter V: Type Arcade, which features Extra Battle and Arcade Mode boss characters: Shadow Nash, Shin Akuma, Necalli, The Gief, The Master Ryu, Shadow Lady Chun-Li, Shin M. Bison and Gill.
 Clearing a certain amount of stages and bosses would reward the player with points and exclusive in-game rewards.
 "Boss Rush" is a timed event and would only last a few weeks.
 The first instance of the event lasted between June 24 and July 8, 2020.

+In March 2024, it was announced that Street Fighter V: Type Arcade will end it services after April 2024 to make way for Street Fighter 6: Type Arcade.